 Resonance happens when a sound wave reflects off a surface - a wall, the inside of a flute, the body of a violin, or, for the singer, the throat, mouth, and (to a lesser extent) nasal cavity.

-The vocal fold (or "vocal cord") has a layer of soft, gelatinous-like mucosal tissue on the surface.
-When our two vocal folds or vocal cords come together, they create a buzzing sound, much like a trumpet player's lips.
+The vocal fold (or vocal cord) has a layer of soft gelatinous-like mucosal tissue on the surface, and this slippery layer is what helps the vocal cords vibrate properly.
+(This is why hydration is so important for singers to keep this layer working optimally.)
+When we have a flow of air (breath support) through our two vocal folds or vocal cords, and when they come together and vibrate, they create a buzzing sound, much like a trumpet player's lips

 Why Vocal Resonance Is Important

 We also get a portion of the sound waves traveling behind our soft palate and into the nasal cavity, but it should have a minimal effect on the final sound.
-If too much sound goes to the nasal cavity, the timbre or tonal quality will be adversely affected, creating a thin "nasal" sound.
+However, if too much sound energy goes to the nasal cavity or nasal passages, the timbre or tonal quality will be adversely affected, creating a thin "nasal resonance" sound.

 We can find similarities in a musical instrument like the trumpet.